 Leigh Anne Bolyard

 Leigh Anne Bolyard of Fairmont, received a Bachelor of Arts degree in Music Education with an emphasis in vocal music from Fairmont State University.
 Ms. Bolyard began studying voice at age 11, and continued through to college where she studied with Dr. Jeffrey Poland.
+Currently she is studying voice with Elizabeth Wotring-Nelson.

 Marie Borillo received her DMA in Piano Performance from West Virginia University.
 A student of James Miltenberger, she has also studied with Penelope Cecchini, John Couch, James Douthat, Tim Shafer, and Christine Kefferstan.
 She currently teaches as a senior faculty member with the West Virginia University Community Music Program and is an assistant pianist with St. Mary’s Catholic Church in Morgantown, WV.